Skip to content

 3. Onboarding Completion Rate

 This metric represents the percentage of onboarding completed from start to finish.
-It's important to know where your process fits in terms of completion rate as it helps create a benchmark to measure progress further down the line.
+Knowing where your process fits in terms of completion rate is important, as it helps create a benchmark to measure progress further down the line.

-When identifying a red flag in your onboarding completion percentage, you'll want to dive into exactly where in the onboarding process customers are dropping off and why.
+When identifying a red flag in your onboarding completion percentage, you'll want to dive into exactly where and why customers are dropping off in the onboarding process.

 Here’s the formula you’ll want to use: